idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

 The structure of the intermediate code is... you guessed it, a list of lists of lists.
-The code generator is expecting that, of course, but as is descends the tree of intermediate code statements it will eventually reach the point where it has to emit a stream of byte code, one intermediate instruction at a time.
+The code generator is expecting that, of course, but as it descends the tree of intermediate code statements it will eventually reach the point where it has to emit a stream of byte code, one intermediate instruction at a time.